OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 1. Ensure that the domains that are part of your organization are resolved by the your internal DNS server first in the DNS resolver chain.
 2. Monitor that the white list of domains in order to detect if any of them change to resolve to an:
     * Local IP address (V4 + V6).
-    * Internal IP or your organizatin for the domain that are not part of your organization.
+    * Internal IP or your organization for the domain that are not part of your organization.

+TODO: Provide a python script to do this monitoring in order to be used as starting point

 #### URL